Hanin-zenah/Platformer/README.md

 ## CONTROLS
-Once game loads you can use keys:
+Once game loads you can use keys: \
-LEFT ARROW KEY: to move left
+LEFT ARROW KEY: to move left \
-RIGHT ARROW KEY: to move right
+RIGHT ARROW KEY: to move right \
-UP ARROW KEY: to jump
+UP ARROW KEY: to jump \
-SPACE BAR: to shoot (after stickman eats the mushroom)
+SPACE BAR: to shoot (after stickman eats the mushroom).